mmisw/mmiorr-docs/docs/install/index.md

 - [Docker Engine](https://docs.docker.com/engine/installation/)
 - [Docker Compose](https://docs.docker.com/compose/install/)
-  (included with the Engine in some target platforms)
+  (included with the Engine for some target platforms)

 The Docker images comprising the ORR system are: